arnath/vijayp.dev/src/lib/blog/posts/apple-jobs.md

 The jobs data I downloaded is in [`jobs.json`](./jobs.json).
 When I originally started playing with this, I wanted to put together a simple web app that surfaced the data.
-I went through a bunch of iteration on it.
+I went through a bunch of iteration on it (you can see some of it in the commit history of [this PR][pr]).
 However, the core feature was basically searching the jobs data and it turns out that doing that naively (case insensitive string contains) on 4000 jobs while you type is too much for your browser to handle without causing performance issues.

 While I could have solved this by implementing something more complicated than just searching on some in-memory JSON, nothing I came up with really seemed worth the amount of effort it would take.